Old Tom Gin: What It Is and How to Use It

 If Genever is the heady forefather of modern gin and London Dry is the modern standard bearer, Old Tom is the neglected middle child.
 Not as malty and heavy-handed as Genever.
 Not as spicy and arid as London Dry.
 Often sweeter and rounder than your more modern gins, Old Tom gin offers a great introduction to a somewhat divisive spirit.

-So here’s the muddied history — and three spirited winter cocktails — to ring in the New Year.
+So here’s the muddied history — and three spirited winter cocktails.

 What is Old Tom Gin?